-and management around the key matters identified.

-- Ongoing assessment of management's assumptions in assessing the key areas of judgement. - Continued assessment of the economic environment, debtors' collections and recoverability of debtors. - Continued monitoring of the appropriateness of the financial system.
+- Regular engagement with the auditors and management around the key matters identified. - Ongoing assessment of management's assumptions in assessing the key areas of judgement. - Continued assessment of the economic environment, debtors' collections and recoverability of debtors. - Continued monitoring of the appropriateness of the financial systems.